ekoindia/openapi-spec/markdown/README.md

 ```

-## 2. PAN APIs
+## 2. PAN Verification APIs

 ### 2.1.
-PAN Verification API
+PAN Basic API
-Active PAN Verification service for your agents.
+Use this API to verify PAN details of your users/customers.

-**Note:** You need to call the Activate Service for Agent API for your agents with `service_code = 4` before they can use this API on production.
+**Note:** You need to call the Activate Service for Agent API for your users with `service_code = 4` before they can use this API on production.
 Refer to the FAQs for any issues: [PAN Verification FAQs](https://developers.eko.in/docs/pan-verifiication-queries).

 #### Details
 - **Method:** POST
-- **URL Endpoint:** /tools/kyc/verify-pan
+- **URL Endpoint:** /tools/kyc/pan-basic
 - **Request Structure:**
   - **Body Parameters:**
     - initiator_id (string / required) - Your registered mobile number (See Platform Credentials for UAT)